 Post training After the training we will ask all participants to complete a questionnaire designed to elicit their perceptions of the value of the training, whether it addressed issues of perceived significance, whether there were any gaps, and how their knowledge has changed, if at all.
+We will also ask questions about the experience of engaging in online, as opposed to face-to-face training in the topics covered.

 In developing this questionnaire, we will explore the possibility of asking a series of questions that might shed light on knowledge acquisition.
 If this is not possible, we will rely on respondents' perceptions of knowledge acquisition, recognizing that such data need to be treated cautiously.
 The questionnaire will contain questions on: